Swiftly-Systems/code-exercise-services/ProductInformationIntegrationSpec.md

 ## Requirements
 Each store has its own product catalog service
 * Changes to product information are published to our integration service using a fixed-width flat file format defined by the store’s point of sale system (specifications below)
-* The store publishes update journal files no more frequently than every 60 seconds
+* The store publishes update journal files at most every 60 seconds

 *Input*: Store product catalog information<sup>[1](#footnote1)</sup>.
 You can assume that this is a formal API contract that has zero bugs and will never change.